vertesan/campus/README.md

 ## Configurations

-After the first successful running, a `config.yaml` will be automatically created in the root directory.
+After the first successful run, a `config.yaml` will be automatically created in the root directory.
 You can safely edit it if you want to tweak something manually.

 ## Scripts